lnferris/ocean_data_tools/paper/paper.md

 data to the oceanography community including (but not limited to) Argo, the HYCOM consortium, the Copernicus Programme, the International Global Ship-based Hydrographic Investigations Program (GO-SHIP), and the National Oceanic and Atmospheric Administration (NOAA).
-This paper is Contribution No.xxxx of the Virginia Institute of Marine Science, William & Mary.
+This is Contribution No.xxxx of the Virginia Institute of Marine Science.

 # References